ddttom/ContentID/prd.md

 ### 1.1 Product Vision

 ContentID is a distributed digital identity system for content verification that enables AI systems to distinguish between verified and unverified information.
-The system creates cryptographically signed "digital passports" for content, establishing a chain of trust and authenticity verification.
+The system creates cryptographically signed ContentIDs for content, establishing a chain of trust and authenticity verification.

 ### 1.2 Target Users